monarch-initiative/babelon/README.md

-# OBABEL - A simple standard for managing ontology translations and language profiles
+# BABELON - A simple standard for managing ontology translations and language profiles

 Editors:
 - @matentzn